 What Are Spot Instances?

-Spot instances involve bidding on excess or unused capacity available with AWS and paying only for the time you use it.
-While spot instance prices fluctuate based on the supply and demand of the current market, the prices are usually lesser than on-demand and reserved instances.
-With spot instances, you can get up to 90% off with no required long-term commitment.
+Spot Instances involve bidding on excess or unused capacity available with AWS, and paying only for the compute you use.
+While Spot Instance prices fluctuate based on the supply and demand of the current market, the prices are usually less than On-Demand and Reserved Instances.
+With Spot, you can get up to 90% off with no required long-term commitment.

-However, there is a catch that you need to be careful about: AWS can terminate spot instances at any time and with a short termination notice.
-This happens when the capacity demand increases or your bid for the spot instance gets outbid.
+However, there is a catch: AWS can terminate Spot instances at any time a 2-minute notice period.
+This happens when the capacity demand increases or your bid for the Spot instance gets outbid.

 Source: AWS